rmaarle/me41035/content/pages/index.rst

   done.

-It is important to access the team the week before class and report any issues to N.J.M.Kleven@tudelft.nl for access help.
+It is important to access the team the week before class and report any issues to R.Maarleveld@student.tudelft.nl for access help.
 We have had some connection issues in the past.

-If you are not registered for the course but would like to join the live lectures, send an email to N.J.M.Kleven@tudelft.nl with a request to be added.
+If you are not registered for the course but would like to join the lectures, send an email to R.Maarleveld@student.tudelft.nl with a request to be added.

-To join the live lectures and activities:

-1. Open the Microsoft Teams application.
-2. Select "Teams" and then "Special Topics in Sports Engineering 2023".
-3. Select the "General" channel (if not already selected).
-4. Wait for the video meeting to start and select "Join" when the meeting is active.

 Lecturers may upload any files for the students to the General channel's "Files" "Class Materials" folder.
 All members of the MS Team will have access